-Toxic shock syndrome (TSS) is a serious but uncommon infection caused by either Staphylococcus aureus bacteria or by streptococcus bacteria.
+Toxic shock syndrome (TSS) is a serious but uncommon infection caused by either Staphylococcus aureus (often called staph) and Streptococcus pyogenes (often called strep) bacteria, with most cases related to staph bacteria.

-TSS also can affect anyone who has any type of staph infection, including pneumonia, abscess, skin or wound infection, the blood infection septicemia, or the bone infection osteomyelitis.
+But TSS isn't strictly related to tampons.
+The contraceptive sponge and the diaphragm, two types of birth control methods, have been linked to TSS.
+It also can affect someone who has any type of staph infection, including pneumonia, an abscess, a skin or wound infection, the blood infection septicemia, or the bone infection osteomyelitis.

-Most often, streptococcal TSS appears after bacteria have invaded areas of injured skin, such as cuts and scrapes, surgical wounds, and even chickenpox blisters.
+Most strep-related TSS cases are due to bacteria getting into areas of injured skin, such as cuts and scrapes, surgical wounds, and even chickenpox blisters.

 Symptoms of TSS can include sudden high fever, a faint feeling, diarrhea, headache, a rash, and muscle aches.
 If your child has these symptoms, call your doctor right away.

 A sunburn-like rash may appear anywhere on the body, including the palms of the hands and the soles of the feet.
-A person also might have bloodshot eyes and an unusual redness under the eyelids or inside the mouth (and vagina in females).
-The area around an infected wound can become swollen, red, and tender, or may not even appear infected.
+A person also might have bloodshot eyes and an unusual redness under the eyelids or inside the mouth (and in the vagina in females).
+The area around an infected wound can become swollen, red, and tender, but might not even appear infected.

-Other symptoms may include confusion or other mental changes, decreased urination, fatigue and weakness, and thirst.
+Other symptoms can include confusion or other mental changes, decreased urination, fatigue and weakness, and thirst.

 If TSS is untreated, organs such as the liver and kidneys may begin to fail, and problems such as seizures, bleeding, and heart failure can develop.

-The bacteria that cause toxic shock syndrome can be carried on unwashed hands and prompt an infection anywhere on the body.
-So good hand washing is extremely important.
+The bacteria that cause toxic shock syndrome can be carried on unwashed hands so good hand washing is extremely important.